LucaPregno/TLN/DiCaro/Exercise2/readme.md

     return synset, score
 ```

-In order to improve the importance of the repeated words in definitions I decided to implement a little variation of the bag of words:
+To improve the importance of repeated words in the definitions, was implemented a bag of words variation:
-the score is not simply based on the length of the intersection, but each time a word is present in the synset context
+it is not simply based on the intersection length, but the score is weighted by the frequency of the words in the definitions.
-the score is incremented by the word frequency.
-In this way words that have a lot of repetitions have more impact in the
+Using this approach repeated words have a greater impact on the synset choice.
-choice of the synset.

 ## Results
+In the final stage it is possible to observe the results obtained through different cleaning methods.
 As mentioned before cleaning method provide different options:
 - filter based on words occurrence;
 - filter based on most common term;
 - alternative use of lemming or stemming.

+The algorithm was tested with different configurations of minimum frequency and percentages of most repeated words.
 Clearly there is no best solution overall, but every different preprocessing may create a better solution for a single concept.
-In my opinion the general best result was obtained with the first 40% of the most frequent words:
+In my opinion the best result was obtained using 40% of the most repeated words:

 Concept | Synset found | Definition | Score |
 | ---------| -------- | -------- | -------- |